Question mark

 The question mark ' (also known as interrogation point, query, or eroteme in journalism) is a punctuation mark that indicates a question or interrogative clause or phrase in many languages.

 History

 The history of the question mark is contested.
 One popular theory posits that the shape of the symbol is inspired by the crook in a cat's tail, often attributed to the ancient Egyptians.
 However, Egyptian hieroglyphics did not use punctuation marks.
+The question mark (or "note of interrogation") is "said by Bilderdijk to have been formed from the first and last letters of the Latin word Quæstio, question, placed one over the other; thus, ."

 In the fifth century, Syriac Bible manuscripts used question markers, according to a 2011 theory by manuscript specialist Chip Coakley: he believes the zagwa elaya ("upper pair"), a vertical double dot over a word at the start of a sentence, indicates that the sentence is a question.

 8th century punctus interrogativus from the Godescalc Evangelistary.
 (BnF NAL 1203, f.
 6v.)